 Champion Air Compressor Service Kits include sufficient lubricant, air filters and oil filters (where applicable) for one service change.

 Regular preventive maintenance saves you time and money in the long haul.
-Change yourfilters and oil as recomended by your Champion equipment manual.
+Change your compressor filters and oil as recommended by your Champion equipment manual.

 BASIC PREVENTIVE MAINTENANCE CHECK LIST FOR

 RECIPROCATING (PISTON) AIR COMPRESSORS: